 Application Process for F-1 Visa Applicants

 To assist in the application process, we are providing this checklist to help insure that you complete all of the forms necessary and in the correct order to make this a smooth transition into JPII.
-Application forms for international students can be found here, or a check list can be viewed AS A PDF.
+Click here to download the admissions checklist and forms.

 If you have any questions about the process or forms, feel free to contact us at email@example.com.